 Skateboarding tends to be seen as a burnout culture, a culture that is full of high school dropouts and stoners, and for the most part, that assumption is not exactly false.
 Just look at the graphics on most of the top brands, and we’ll see what the values of a skateboarder tend to be.
 Even though this assumption or stereotype may be true, there is a lot of good in skateboarding, we just have to look a little deeper.

 One more thing along these lines, is that skateboarding exercises our ability to deal with failure.
-The willingness to trod on and give it another try after we have already thrown ourselves down an obstacle a hundred times and for some reason, we continue to press on and seek after that victory of rolling away.
-The fact that we can do this shows a great deal of character.
+The willingness to trod on and give it another try after we have already thrown ourselves down an obstacle a hundred times, and for some reason, continue to press on in hope of victory, is a great character trait in it of itself.
 Thomas Edison failed 10,000 times before he invented the lightbulb, and he is famous for saying, “I did not fail, I just found 10,000 ways that don’t work.”
 Being able to deal with failure is a crucial part of moving forward, and skateboarding exercises this in our character.

 In my experiences, skateboarding is a beautiful thing that has taught me a lot and has made me a person that is better equipped to handle the difficulties of life.
 There are many life lessons to be learned beyond the board, we just have to look a little deeper.